jasonvan/prexel/README.md

 ## Installation

 The plugin should be placed inside of the Sublime Text packages folder.
-Once inside Sublime text will automatically load the plugin, **SO YOU'RE DONE**.
+Once inside, Sublime text will automatically load the plugin, **SO YOU'RE DONE**.

 **Windows**